kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

     oc apply -f deploy
     ```

-1. Wait for the pod to be available via `oc get pod`
+1. Wait for the pod to be available, check status via `oc get pod`

 1. Get the URL to the application:
    ```